Guide written by:

 Caring for wooden garden furniture

-- Exotic wood should be coated with oil (most commonly teak oil) to avoid it becoming discoloured over time.
+- Exotic wood should be coated with a species-specific oil (for example, teak oil) to prevent it from becoming discoloured over time.

 - Other species, such as pine, should be treated with a specialised wood stain.